 Federal Flood Insurance Requirements for Mortgages

 Federal law requires flood insurance for all mortgaged properties located in FEMA-designated Special Flood Hazard Areas (SFHAs).
 The National Flood Insurance Program (NFIP) provides coverage up to $250,000 for residential buildings, and private flood insurance is accepted as an alternative when it meets statutory requirements.
 Lenders must obtain a Standard Flood Hazard Determination for every mortgage application and force-place insurance if the borrower fails to maintain coverage.
-Property owners can apply for FEMA map amendments if they believe their property is incorrectly mapped in a flood zone.

 Key Takeaways